dylan-gonzalez/nix-config/README.md

 - [ ] Browser extensions
 - [ ] Browser bookmarks
 - [ ] Browser accounts
+- [ ] setup Firefox and sync-server to be able to do all this

 ### Terminal
 - [ ] Gruvbox theme